 - Cleveland has an affordability index of 1 out of 10, meaning the metro area is one of the more affordable places to own a home in the U.S.

-Forbes rates the Cleveland metropolitan area as one of the best places in the U.S. for business and careers.
-Unemployment is just 4.5%, job growth is positive, and the cost of living is 11% below the national average.
+Forbes rated the Cleveland metropolitan area as one of the best places in the U.S. for business and careers.
+Unemployment is down to 5.5%, household incomes are growing, and the cost of living is 11% below the national average.

 Key Quality of Life Stats: